- Last updated:

 Note: Council's former building certification business, Country and Coastal Certifiers, closed in 2010.
 However, council continues to work with applicants on outstanding inspections.

 Building certifiers cannot approve any work that conflicts with the local planning scheme or the Queensland Development Code.
 If you are unsure whether your work complies, you can complete a request for town planning appraisal.

-If you need a variation to the requirements of the scheme or code, complete a request for referral agency response for building works.
+If you need a variation to the requirements of the scheme or code, complete a request for concurrency agency response (building work).
 Council must receive this request before a building certifier can grant approval.

 Amendments to the Plumbing and Drainage Act 2002 and Regulation 2003 in November 2012 introduced the notifiable works scheme.
 This scheme simplifies the approval process for most plumbing and drainage works.
 If your application comes under the scheme, it must be lodged with the Plumbing Industry Council.

-If you need a variation to the requirements of the notifiable works scheme, complete a request for referral agency response for plumbing works.
+If you need a variation to the requirements of the notifiable works scheme, complete a request for concurrence agency response (building work).